17 Insightful eCommerce Statistics about the Latest Trends and Developments in the Industry

 (Source: Baymard Institute)

 Most shoppers will use the excuse of “just browsing”.
 And while there’s nothing you can do about this particular reason, here are a few you can control:

-Shipping, taxes, fees and other extra costs are the number one reason why people abandon their shopping carts, according to e-commerce statistics.
+Shipping, taxes, fees and other extra costs are the number one reason why people abandon their shopping carts, according to ecommerce statistics.
 A complicated checkout process comes second.

-No need to worry, there are some good news too.
+No need to worry, there is some good news too.
 Most customers are willing to spend more money if offered free shipping above a specific value.
 You can always encourage them with recommendations.
 Abandoned cart emails also seem to work.
 According to Sleeknote, the open rate for those emails is 45%.
 That’s a lot of people and a lot of money to be won over.